itsdotnickscott/Periodic-Tables-Documentation/README.md

 function validateDate() {
 	// we will be using the built-in Date class to be comparing our dates
 	// previously in this file, we stored the form's input values in a react state called formData
-	// we can access that here, and use the Date constructor to create a date in UTC
+	// we can access that here, and use the Date constructor
-	// the string is already stored in the format YYYY-MM-DD, so we don't have to do anything special to the string const reserveDate = new Date(formData.reservation_date);
+	// the string is already stored in the format YYYY-MM-DD, so we don't have to do anything special to the string...at least not yet. const reserveDate = new Date(formData.reservation_date);

 	// it's possible we can have multiple errors when a date is submitted. i am going to initialize an array to hold these errors const foundErrors = [];

-	// the Date class has many functions, one of which grabs the day
-	// 0 is sunday, 6 is saturday
-	if(reserveDate.getUTCDay() === 2) {
+	// the Date class has many functions, one of which returns the day (0 is sunday, 6 is saturday) if(reserveDate.getDay() === 2) {
 		// it's tuesday...let's push in an error object to our array! foundErrors.push({ message: "Reservations cannot be made on a Tuesday (Restaurant is closed)." });
 	}